Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 - cmake
 - gnuplot

-You can install them with your distribution tool (apt...).
+You can install them using your distribution tool (apt...).

 - julia